Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 The rally cry of ‘Remember the Raisin’ spurred support for the War and was seen as instrumental in encouraging US soldiers.

-There is a park visitor center which has detailed information about the battle as well as the history and cultures of the area.
+There is a park visitor center with detailed information about the battle and the history and cultures of the area.

 Before it was given to the British, the area was a place for Native American tribes and French colonists.